 Throughout California, basin plans contain water quality objectives and NPDES permits contain effluent limitations for several toxic substances that may impact water quality.
 However, there are known and unknown toxic substances, for which water quality objectives and effluent limitations do not exist.
 In addition, toxicity may result from aggregate toxic effects of a mixture of pollutants, even if individual toxicants are within established limits.
 Aquatic toxicity tests are used in a variety of regulatory and nonregulatory applications to estimate the toxicity of effluent or ambient water.
 Aquatic toxicity testing provides an indicator for potential adverse effects on receiving water quality and a level of assurance that effluent discharged into ambient surface waters do not cause or contribute to toxicity and impact aquatic life beneficial uses.

-Summary of Potential Environmental Impacts
+Summary of Programmatic Potential Environmental Impacts

 Chapter 5 contains a detailed description of the Provisions.
 Chapter 6 contains a detailed description of the reasonably foreseeable methods of compliance for the provisions and possible toxicity controls.
 The reasonably foreseeable methods of compliance and possible toxicity controls are discussed for the discharger types that may be impacted by the Provisions: non-storm water NPDES dischargers, storm water NPDES dischargers, and non-point source dischargers.